omni-us/jsonargparse/README.rst

       init: myclass.yaml
       method: mymethod.yaml

-Then the files ``myclass.yaml`` and ``mymethod.yaml`` would only include the settings for each of the instantiation of the class and the call to the method respectively.
+Then the files ``myclass.yaml`` and ``mymethod.yaml`` would include the settings for the instantiation of the class and the call to the method respectively.

 In some cases there are functions which return an instance of a class.
 To add this to a parser such that :py:meth:`.ArgumentParser.instantiate_classes` calls